Prompting Basics

 language and include all parameters.

-Explain quantum entanglement like I'm 10 years old.
+Explain quantum entanglement like I am 10 years old.

 Using Examples (Few-Shot Prompting)

 Show the LLM examples of what you want.
-This is incredibly powerful.
+This is one of the most reliable ways to steer output.

 Single Example (One-Shot)